canalplus/mickey.js/README.md

 </script>
 ```

-See the `examples` directory for examples using Backbone.
+See the `example` directory for examples using Backbone.

 ## Installation